 Now, you are ready to make your very first investment.

-Then, it’s time to open a brokerage account.
+Then, it’s time to open an investment account.

-When you are opening a new brokerage account, do your research and find a brokerage firm that suits your needs.
+When you are opening a new investment account, do your research and find a brokerage firm or investing app that suits your needs.

 Here are a few things to consider: